watson-developer-cloud/python-sdk/README.md

 - In other instances, you authenticate by providing the **[username and password](#username-and-password)** for the service instance.
 - Visual Recognition uses a form of [API key](#api-key) only with instances created before May 23, 2018.
 Newer instances of Visual Recognition use IAM.

-**Tip**: To find out which authentication to use, view the service credentials by clicking the service instance on the IBM Cloud [Dashboard][watson-dashboard].

 ### Getting credentials
+To find out which authentication to use, view the service credentials.
 You find the service credentials for authentication the same way for all Watson services:

 1. Go to the IBM Cloud **[Dashboard][watson-dashboard]** page.
 1. Either click an existing Watson service instance or click **Create**.